 A mental health condition isn’t the result of just one event.
 Research suggests multiple linking causes.
 Genetics, environment, and lifestyle all help influence whether someone develops a mental health condition.
 A stressful home life or job can make some people more susceptible, as well as traumatic life events like being the victim of a crime.
 Biochemical factors and brain structure play a role, too.

 Half of the mental health conditions begin by age 14, and 75% of mental health conditions develop by age 24.
 The normal behavioral changes of someone’s adolescent years may mask or mimic symptoms of a mental health condition.
 Engagement and support are crucial to improving outcomes and increasing the chance of recovery.

-Benefits Of Our Mental Health Addiction Treatment In Louisville Kentucky
+Benefits Of Our Mental Health Treatment in Louisville, Kentucky

 Recent studies tell us that abusing drugs can speed up and worsen mental health conditions, but there is no need to suffer alone.
 Our highly-trained, compassionate clinicians guide you in addressing any hidden mental health issues that are a contributing factor to your addiction struggles.

 Together, our staff will identify and eliminate your triggers to develop a workable plan that supports your long-term recovery.
 If you experience anxiety or depression and use drugs or alcohol to cope, reach out to our mental health treatment in Louisville, Kentucky today.

 Studies show that individuals suffering from mental health disorders are far more likely to engage in substance abuse It is estimated that, of the more than 23 million Americans who are addicted to drugs and alcohol, 9 million have an undiagnosed mental health disorder.
 Sadly, only about 7% of them receive treatment.